adhuliya/sparcv8-ajit/README.md

         export PATH=$AJIT_PROJECT_HOME/bin:$PATH
         export LD_LIBRARY_PATH=$AJIT_PROJECT_HOME/lib:$LD_LIBRARY_PATH

    This last one is still not tested by me. (haven't tried compiling C programs)

         export LD_LIBRARY_PATH=/vlsi/cad/foss/glibc/glibc_214/lib:$LD_LIBRARY_PATH

 4. Use the structure of `test-progs/hello-world` test program.
 It has a useful `Makefile`.
-The `compile`, and `run` in it are nice shortcut scripts to compile and run assembly programs.
+The `compile`, and `run` scripts in it are nice shortcuts to compile, run and test assembly programs quickly.